-- Carefully check all water systems for leaks.
-Operate each system one at a time checking for leaks and proper operation. - Check the bilge pump manual and automatic switches. - Prime the fuel system and start the engine. - Carefully monitor the gauges and check for leakage and abnormal noises. - Operate the boat at slow speeds until the engine temperature stabilizes and all systems are operating normally. - Carefully check all water systems and the engine hoses for leaks.
-Operate each system one at a time checking for leaks and proper operation.
+- Carefully check all water systems and the engine hoses for leaks.
+Operate each system one at a time checking for leaks and proper operation. - Check the bilge pump manual and automatic switches. - Check the engine for proper alignment. - Prime the fuel system and start the engines.

+- Carefully monitor the gauges and check for leakage and abnormal noises. - Operate the boat at slow speeds until the engine temperature stabilizes and all systems are operating normally.